JanekFiranek/Chromatter/README.md

 # ChromaTools

-An expandable chat formatting library.
+An expandable spigot text formatting library.

 __WIP, this README.md will soon include documentation.__